How to Contribute

 Name and description

 YAML files should begin with a name, description, and authors of the script.
-The name should be the same as the script that it describes but with a .yml extension.
+The name should be the name of the script described by the YAML file (script_name.R below).
+Save the file with the same name as the script that it describes but with a .yml extension (e.g. if the script is called my_script.R the YAML should be called my_script.yml)..

 Example: